James Keene (footballer): Return to Portsmouth

 On 10 January 2013, Keene signed a one-month loan deal with Portsmouth, his former club.
 He made his debut on 26 January, against Hartlepool United.
 He scored his first Pompey goal on 2 February, against Colchester United.
 He returned to Elfsborg on 2 March, after the game against Crewe Alexandra, in which Portsmouth managed to get a win.

 Return to Sweden

 On 24 April 2015, Keene joined Allsvenskan side Halmstad.

 Bidvest Wits

 On 1 January 2016, Bidvest Wits of the South African Premier Division announced that Keene had signed for them.
 On 14 May 2018, it was announced that he would join SuperSport United for the 2018–19 season.

 In July 2019, Keene returned to Sweden once again to sign for Superettan side Öster.

 International career

-Uncapped by England, Keene expressed his interest in playing for the Swedish national football team He became eligible in 2012.
+Uncapped by England, Keene expressed his interest in playing for the Sweden national team.
+He became eligible in 2012.